Healthy Homes Assessment Poraiti

 Draught Stopping Poraiti

-If a draft can be felt from unreasonable gaps or holes that it needs to be sealed.
+If a draft can be perceived as a result of gaps or holes, it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Get the complete information for the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections